Last updated on November 2, 2024

 H Williamson Ltd

 H Williamson Ltd was founded by Henry Williamson (c.1844-1914) in either 1865 or 1871.
 According to the census records of 1871, Henry was living in London with his wife and three children.
 His occupation was listed as ‘Jet ornament maker’.
 Jet is a hard-black fossilized wood that can be carved and highly polished.
-Queen Victoria wore jet as part of her mourning dress after the death of Prince Albert in 1861.
+Queen Victoria wore Jet gemstones as part of her mourning dress after the death of Prince Albert in 1861.
 As a result, jet ornaments became extremely fashionable.
-When jet eventually went out of fashion in the 1880s the company was forced to diversify into other areas.
+When Jet eventually went out of fashion in the 1880s the company was forced to diversify into other areas.
 The 1891 census shows that the Williamson family had moved to Hove, Sussex.
 Henry’s occupation was now listed as a wholesale jeweller.

 Watch factory